Do you think she's pregnant?

 So she might be pregnant?
 We are here to help you both explore your options.
-We provide services and education so both of you are equipped and informed to make the best decision.
+We provide services and education, so both of you are equipped and informed to make the best decision.

 What you can do

 Take a deep breath.
 Take your time.
 One of the best things you can do is pause and help her slow down.
-You both may be scared and unsure so it is important not to make any rushed decisions without being accurately informed about your pregnancy decision.
+You both may be scared and unsure, so it is essential not to make any rushed decisions without being accurately informed about your pregnancy decision.
 A rushed decision can cause regret in the future.
 Make an appointment for a judgment-free, private, and no-pressure pregnancy options consultation and a medically verified pregnancy test.

-Home pregnancy tests are an indicator of pregnancy, but not a confirmation.
+Home pregnancy tests are an indicator of pregnancy but not a confirmation.
 Know for sure before you both decide on your future next steps.